-- Virginia Drug Court Dockets save \$19,234 per adult person as compared to traditional case processing.
-A total of 577 participants completed an adult drug treatment court docket program compared to 459 in FY 2017. - FY 2018 yielded a costs savings of \$11.1 million compared to a FY 2017 cost savings of \$8.8 million.
-This was a 25.7% increase in cost savings. - Increased number of active adult participants by 13.0% percent. - 85.8% of accepted adult participants scored high risk/high need on the RANT, a slight decrease from FY 2017 (85.9%). - High levels of sobriety were measured by drug screens negative for alcohol & drugs for adult, DUI, and veteran dockets at 94%, 94%, and 92% respectively. - The number of referrals for participation in the juvenile drug treatment court dockets decreased.
+- Virginia Adult Drug Court Dockets save \$19,234 per person as compared to traditional case processing.
+A total of 621 participants exited an adult drug treatment court program in FY 2020 compared to 558 in FY 2019. - o FY 2020 yielded an estimated cost savings nearly \$12 million.
+This was an increase from the estimated \$10.7 million reported for FY 2019. - Increased number of active adult participants by 8.4% when compared to FY 2019. - 87.3% of accepted adult participants scored high risk/high need on the RANT. - High levels of sobriety were measured by drug screens negative for alcohol & drugs for adult, juvenile, and family dockets at 89.8%, 87.0%, and 87.7% respectively. - The number of referrals for participation in the juvenile drug treatment court dockets decreased by 7.7%.

-FY 2018 Activity Summary
+FY 2020 Activity Summary

-Active Participants: Adult active participants continued to increase every year with 1,319 active participants in FY 2017 and 1,491 active participants in FY 2018.
-Family and veteran active participants slightly increased from previous years, as well.
-Juvenile active participants decreased from 102 in FY 2017 to 92 in FY 2018.
-DUI active participants increased from 1,117 in FY 2017 to 1,130 in FY 2018.
+Active Participants: The number of adult active participants continued to increase every year with 1,689 active participants in FY 2020, compared to 1,557 reported in FY 2019.
+Active family participants increased from previous years, while active juvenile participants decreased from 82 in FY 2019 to 71 in FY 2020.

-Graduates: A total of 1,149 participants exited an adult, DUI, or juvenile drug treatment court docket.
-Of the 1,149 departures, 638 successfully completed a program for an overall graduation rate of 55.5%.
-The graduation rate was a 2.5 percentage point increase from the FY 2017 overall graduation rate.
+Graduates: A total of 669 participants exited an adult, family, or juvenile drug treatment court docket.
+Of the 669 departures, 282 successfully completed a program for an overall graduation rate of 42.2%.

-Terminations: There were 511 participants terminated from an adult, DUI, or juvenile drug treatment court docket during FY 2018 which resulted in a 44.5% overall termination rate.
-This was a decrease from the 48% overall termination rate reported in FY 2017.
+Terminations: There were 387 participants terminated from an adult, family, or juvenile drug treatment court docket during FY 2020 which resulted in a 57.8% overall termination rate.